angelleye/paypal-woocommerce/readme.txt

 * Feature - Adds option to display detailed or generic errors to users when payments fail.
 * Feature - Adds ability to set a custom image in place of the default PayPal Express Checkout button.
 * Feature - Adds option to include Express Checkout button on product pages.
+* Tweak - Adds admin notice when both PayPal Standard and Express Checkout are enabled.
+* Tweak - Adds the option to enable/disable logging in Payments Pro (PayFlow)
+* Tweak - Adds links to obtain API credentials from settings page for easy access.
 * Tweak - Improves CSS styles on Express Checkout and Bill Me Later buttons.
 * Tweak - Improves CSS styles on Payments Pro checkout forms.
-* Tweak - Adds admin notice when both PayPal Standard and Express Checkout are enabled.
-* Tweak - Adds the option to enable/disable logging in Payments Pro (PayFlow)
 * Tweak - Updates PayPal API version in Angell EYE PayPal PHP Library
 * Tweak - Updates guest checkout options in Express Checkout to work with new API parameters.
-* Tweak - Adds links to obtain API credentials from settings page for easy access.
-* Refactor - Strips out unnecessary code from original WooThemes extension.
+* Refactor - Strips unnecessary code from original WooThemes extension.
-* Refactor - Stripped unnecessary additional calls to GetExpressCheckoutDetails to reduce server loads.
+* Refactor - Strips unnecessary additional calls to GetExpressCheckoutDetails to reduce server loads.

 = 1.0.5 - 03/17/2014 =
 * Refactor - Minor code adjustments and cleanup.